nimblemachines/kinetis-chip-equates/README.md

     make

-will process the Kinetis L SVD files, first by generating a Lua representation of the SVD file, and then reading that in and generating a muforth (.mu4) file.
+will process the SVD files for the chips on the Freescale FRDM boards, first by generating a Lua representation of the SVD file, and then reading that in and generating a muforth (.mu4) file.
+Unfortunately, only 14 of the 25 FRDM boards that are shown on the [MCUExpresso site](https://mcuxpresso.nxp.com/) are represented in the Kinetis SDK version 1.3.

+    make kl

+will process the Kinetis L SVD files into `.mu4` files;

-    make slow
+    make everything

-will do *all* the chips, but it's also *much* slower.
-The quicker invocation might be fine for you; many of the Freescale FRDM boards are based on a Kinetis L chip.
+will process *all* the SVD files into 'mu4' files, but it's also *much* slower.

-If there was an easy way to keep the SVD/ directory updated with the latest goodies from Freescale/NXP (so sad) I would happily do it.
+If there was an easy way to keep the SVD/ directory updated with the latest goodies from Freescale/NXP I would happily do it.

 # What else can I do?